 Expert Tip: Add a bowl of ice when cold smoking cheese to help keep the temperature cool enough that the cheese does not melt.

-Step Two: Place the wheel of brie on the grill and cold smoke for 1 hour.
+Place the wheel of brie on the grill and cold smoke for 1 hour.

 Expert Tip: You can vary the flavor of the smoked brie cheese by the type of wood chips you add to the tube.
 Applewood chips and cherrywood chips are our top choices.